Policy Name: Sexual Violence Prevention and Response

 Employees.
-When the individual accused of violating these policies is an employee of the college, a reporting individual also may report the incident to the Office of Human Resources or may request that one of the above referenced confidential or private employees assist in reporting to Human Resources.
+When the individual accused of violating these policies is an employee of the College, a reporting individual also may report the incident to Human Resources or may request that one of the above referenced confidential or private employees assist in reporting to Human Resources.
 Disciplinary proceedings will be conducted in accordance with applicable collective bargaining agreements.
-When the accused is an employee of an affiliated entity or vendor of the college, college officials will, at the request of the reporting individual, assist in reporting to the appropriate office of the vendor or affiliated entity and, if the response of the vendor or affiliated entity is not sufficient, assist to obtain a persona non grata letter, subject to legal requirements and college policy.
-The College’s Office of Human Resources may be reached at 315-498-2330.
-Contact may be made with the Office of Human Resources for the College’s affiliated organizations and vendors through the Title IX Coordinator.
+When the accused is an employee of an affiliated entity or vendor of the College, College officials will, at the request of the reporting individual, assist in reporting to the appropriate office of the vendor or affiliated entity and, if the response of the vendor or affiliated entity is not sufficient, assist to obtain a persona non grata letter, subject to legal requirements and College policy.
+Human Resources may be reached at 315-498-2330.
+Contact may be made with Human Resources for the College’s affiliated organizations and vendors through the Title IX Coordinator.

 To obtain effective intervention service, contact the Counseling Center, Coulter Library, Room 230, 315-498-2675, between the hours of 8:30-4:30; or Vera House, 24-hour phone number: 315-468-3260.
 These services are offered free of charge.